How Do Reusable Nappies Work?

-Using reusable nappies is becoming more and more popular, however, we do get many questions from parents who are not sure how to begin.
-We have put together this ultimate guide which answers many frequently asked questions about using reusable nappies:
+Using reusable nappies is becoming more and more popular, however, we get many questions from parents who are not sure how to begin.
+Whether they want to use reusable nappies full time or part time, they need help in getting started with reusables.

 Although they can appear confusing, reusable nappies work very simply.
 All reusable nappies are formed of 3 layers:

 They're made from three fundamental layers, each playing a crucial role in their functionality: a stay dry liner, absorbent layers, and a waterproof outer layer.